gituser1234566/some_coding/in5460/in5460assignement2/README.md

-The following four jupyter files,show examples of federated learning on a classification problem and a prediction problem applied on a dataset that is a record of appliance energy consumption in one year from 50 households.
+The following four jupyter files,ran in google colab,show examples of federated learning on a classification problem and a prediction problem applied on a dataset that is a record of appliance energy consumption in one year from 50 households.
 The consumption is recorded every 15 minutes.
 Each household has the following 10 appliance
 records: air conditioner (AC), dish washer, washing machine, dryer, water heater, TV, microwave, kettle, lighting, and refrigerator.